Juan Carlos (footballer, born 1973)

 Juan Carlos Gómez Díaz (born 6 April 1973), known as Juan Carlos, is a Spanish retired footballer who played as a forward.
-He is currently the manager of Xerez CD.
+He was most recently the manager of Xerez CD.

 Playing career

 Born in Córdoba, Andalusia, Carlos made his senior debut with Córdoba CF's reserves in 1991.
 In 1993, after playing for the first team in Segunda División B, he moved to another reserve team in the same division, Atlético Madrid B.

 After scoring a career-best twenty-one goals during the season, Carlos was loaned for one year in July 1994 to Segunda División side CA Marbella.
 He made his debut in the category on 4 September of that year by starting in a 1–3 away loss against Hércules CF. He scored his first goal fourteen days later in a 4–1 away routing of CD Badajoz.

 After scoring eleven goals for Marbella, Carlos returned to Atleti in July 1995, and was subsequently assigned to the first team in La Liga the following January.
 He made his top-tier debut on 6 January 1996, starting and scoring his team's first in a 3–1 home win against CD Tenerife.

 Mainly a backup to Lyuboslav Penev and Kiko during his spell, Carlos was featured sparingly before moving to fellow league team Real Valladolid in 1997.
 In the following year, after struggling with injuries, he joined Sevilla FC in the second level.

 Carlos was an ever-present figure for the club during his two-season stint, achieving top tier promotion as champions but suffering immediate relegation.
 He spent the remainder of his career in the second level but impaired from his injuries; he represented Atlético Madrid, Getafe CF and Elche CF. He had trials with third level side CD Villanueva, but nothing came of them.

 Carlos retired in 2007, aged 34, after playing for Lucena CF in Tercera División.